DukeRobotics/robosub-ros2/README.md

     - You **must** sign commits with a SSH key.
 Using GPG keys or other signing methods is **not** supported.
     - Follow the instructions in the [GitHub documentation](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification) to set up commit signing.
 2. Set up allowed signers.
+    - This file enables git to distinguish which commits were signed by you and which were signed by others.
+This file is **required** to set up the Docker container.
     - Create a file called `allowed_signers` in the `~/.ssh` directory.
     - Run the following command to copy your email and _public_ signing key to the `allowed_signers` file:
         ```bash
         echo "$(git config user.email) $(cat PATH_TO_PUBLIC_KEY)" >> ~/.ssh/allowed_signers
         ```
         - Replace `PATH_TO_PUBLIC_KEY` with the path to your _public_ signing key.
+        - You can run `git config user.signingkey` to get the path to your _private_ signing key.
+Typically, the path to the _public_ key is the same as the path to the _private_ key with `.pub` appended to the end.
+    - Run the following command to tell git about the `allowed_signers` file:
+        ```bash
+        git config --global gpg.ssh.allowedSigners ~/.ssh/allowed_signers
+        ```
+    - In any repo on your computer, you can run `git log --show-signature` and git will show which commits were signed by you.
 3. If you're on Windows:
     - Turn off `autocrlf` by running the following command in Git Bash:
         ```bash